Here's what you need to know about celebrations for Eid ul-Adha in the UK this year

 Eid ul-Adha, meaning the ‘Festival of Sacrifice’, takes place on the day after the Day of Arafah, which marks a final day of fasting before the festivities begin.

-This year, the Day of Arafah falls on July 19 – with Eid ul-Adha beginning on July 20 according to moon sightings in Saudi Arabia.
+This year, the Day of Arafah fell yesterday on July 19 – with Eid ul-Adha commencing today (July 20) according to moon sightings in Saudi Arabia.

 The Islamic Lunar Calendar shifts between 10 to 12 days earlier every year, as lunar sightings dictate when the Islamic months, and key events like the Hajj and Eid, take place.